Our Air Sourced Heat Pumps are 200% to 600% efficient, in OZ

 For other heatpump technologies such as potable hot water heatpumps and air conditioners, this is not such a problem because they are generally much smaller and less powerful than required for hydronic heating.

-We can now overcome the sound problem AND increase the overall efficiency of our heatpumps by offering Zeihl-Abegg patented "OWLET" fans in lieu of the standard fans.
+We can now overcome the sound problem AND significantly increase the overall efficiency of our heatpumps by offering Zeihl-Abegg patented "OWLET" fans in lieu of the standard fans.

 These fans make such a difference we deemed it necessary to devote a webpage specifically to highlight these special fans.